Comparison of an interior rendering created in Enscape and V-Ray

 "Prior to this, there was a real gap between real time and photorealistic.
 There was simply no way to leverage the work from the design team and hand it over to the visualization team.
 And, if you needed a higher quality than your real-time rendering program could provide, you were stuck, your data was locked, there was simply no way to move your data or model from real time to photorealistic rendering", explains Dan.

 But with the compatibility that has now been introduced between Enscape and V-Ray, we've bridged this gap.
-Now the work done in real time by architects and designers can be easily moved to the visualization team, for photorealistic rendering and broadcast-quality innovations.
+Now the work done in real time by architects and designers can be easily moved to the visualization team, for photorealistic architectural rendering and broadcast-quality innovations.

 (If you're not sure how to view your Enscape scenes in V-Ray, take a look at the support documentation at the end of this article).